 You probably wouldn’t wash your hair with dog shampoo, so why would it be OK the other way round?!

 Dogs can often have very sensitive, or itchy skin, so it is best to find a quality dog shampoo that is formulated with that in mind.
+I have identified those that are suitable for dogs with sensitive skin in this guide.

 If you don’t know if your dog has sensitive skin, play it safe and go with one that is made for dogs that do!

-That is clearly incredibly important.
+Like many dogs, Coco has sensitive skin and she can get very itchy if I use the wrong products so that is clearly incredibly important.
 After all, she has no choice about what I put on her skin, so I have to make important decisions on her behalf, and I take that responsibility very seriously.

 However, I think it is also important that I remain true to my own vegan principles where it is possible to do so.
 Consequently, I have always tried to choose products with great care and I will always opt for a vegan dog shampoo.